cchaglund/visreg-test/README.md

  */
 declare const cy: CypressCy;

+/**
+ * This is only used when displaying the test results in the terminal.
+Suite directory names are used by default.
+ */
+const suiteName: string = 'MDN';
 const baseUrl: string = 'https://developer.mozilla.org';
 const viewports: VisregViewport[] = [
     'iphone-6',
+    'ipad-2',
+    [1920, 1080]
 ];

 const endpoints: Endpoint[] = [